COMBAT-TB/vcf2neo/README.md

 - Starts up a Neo4j docker container (if used with `-d`)
 - Downloads the [COMBAT-TB](https://combattb.org/) reference database in the `/data` directory of the container
-- Import and map SnpEff annotated VCF files to genes in the database
+- Import and map **SnpEff annotated** VCF files to genes and drugs in the database

 ## Usage